 If you’re a fan of shows like Doomsday Preppers, or a reader of some disaster-specific websites, you may feel that to be truly prepared, you must have preparations specific to given disasters.
 Maybe you live near a nuclear facility, so you worry about a disaster at the plant.
 Perhaps you live in an area prone to earthquakes.
 It could be your deepest concern is the economy, a potential catastrophic pole shift, or jihad on our shores.
 And you get ready with this disaster in mind.

 While it’s important to prep for threats specific to your geographical location, if you’re only prepping for one disaster, you’re not truly prepared.

 The only way to be ready for anything is to be ready for anything.

-I was recently interviewed on the awesome radio show, The Liberty Brothers, regarding my family’s experience during the King Fire.
+A few years ago I was interviewed on the awesome radio show, The Liberty Brothers, regarding my family’s experience during the King Fire.
 Jim asked me to share what I’d done specifically to prep for forest fires, considering I live on the edge of thousands of acres of national forest.
 I thought about it for a moment, and then I realized…

 I couldn’t actually answer his question.

 Nothing in my preps was specific to the threat of wildfire.